svjack/SkyReels-V1/README.md

 ## Performance Comparison

 This test aims to compare the end-to-end latency of SkyReelsInfer and HunyuanVideo XDiT for 544p video processing on both the A800 (high-performance computing GPU) and RTX 4090 (consumer-grade GPU).
-The results will demonstrate the superior inference performance of SkyReelsInferin terms of speed and efficiency.
+The results will demonstrate the superior inference performance of SkyReelsInfer in terms of speed and efficiency.

 ### Testing Parameters